GSA/srt-ml/README.md

 ## License

-This project is licensed under the Creative Commons Zero v1.0 Universal License - see the [LICENSE.md](https://github.com/GSA/sagemaker-pilot/blob/master/.github/LICENSE) file for details
+This project is licensed under the Creative Commons Zero v1.0 Universal License - see the [LICENSE.md](https://github.com/GSA/sagemaker-pilot/blob/master/.github/LICENSE) file for details.

-## Acknowledgments

-Acknowledge folks here.